vyos/vyos-documentation/docs/image-mgmt.rst

 Update VyOS Installation
 ------------------------

-Finally, new system images can be added using the `add system image` command.
+Finally, new system images can be added using the :code:`add system image` command.
 The add image command will extract the image from the release ISO (either on the local filesystem or remotely if a URL is provided).
 The image install process will prompt you to use the current system configuration and SSH